Stotfold (house)

 Stotfold is a 1907 Arts & Crafts house in Mavelstone Road in the London Borough of Bromley.
 It became a Grade II listed building in 1993 for being "of special architectural or historic interest considered to be of national importance and therefore worth protecting".

 A "huge baronial style house", it was designed by Thomas Phillips Figgis, for John Roe Hickman of Buck & Hickman.
 In the 1950s, it was converted into flats.

-It is featured in English Heritage's collection of architectural photography.